 - From Advanced tab, click the Offline file settings option.
 ‘Offline Data File Settings’ dialog box will appear.
 In the File field, the OST file can be seen.

-If you are using Outlook 2013, then the procedure for finding the OST files is same as in Outlook 2007.
-But be sure to know the version of Outlook before you step into the process of search out of concerned OST files.
+If you are using Outlook 2013 or Outlook 2016 or Outlook 2019, then the procedure for finding the OST files is same as in Outlook 2007.
+But be sure to know the version of Outlook before you step into the process of search out of the concerned OST files.

 If you are too lazy – You need a different solution